SumayyaPanju/GravityGym/testing.md

 **<summary>Unaligned Nav Items</summary>**

 **Information**
-* Nav Items were not alligning correctly.
+* Nav Items were not aligning correctly.
-* When looked at it closely, it can be seen that the 'Schedule' tab item under the 'Home' tab is not alligned.
+* When looked at it closely, it can be seen that the 'Schedule' tab item under the 'Home' tab is not aligned.
 The 'Schedule' tab is slightly towards the right in comparisons to the 'Home' tab.
 The same is for the 'Contact Us' under the 'Plans' tab which is slightly towards the right.
 * I was unable to fix the problem myself.
 Support from my mentor was sougth on this
 * My mentor helped me identify the issue using DevTools and showed me how I could use Bootstrap to resolve this issue.